ipfs/ipfs-docs/docs/install/server-infrastructure.md

 @[youtube](-SYDlid7Nqs)

+# Kubernetes

+If you are a kubernetes user, you might be interested to know that a kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is available.
+This project is in active development and it isn't yet recommended for production use cases.
+If this is something you would like to try, you can check out our current [documentation](https://ipfs-operator.readthedocs.io/) or [github](https://github.com/redhat-et/ipfs-operator).

 ## Create a local cluster

 To see if IPFS Cluster is suitable for your project, follow this quick start guide and spin up a local IPFS Cluster instance.
 At the end of this guide, you will have a solid understanding of how IPFS Cluster is set up and how to interact with it.
 If you'd rather create a production-ready cluster, take a look at the [official IPFS Cluster documentation →](https://cluster.ipfs.io/)